RevBoio/Password-Generator/README.md

-They are not backwards long jumps
-They are backwards long leaps
+This is a Password Generator made for Python Apps and Compilers.

-Anyways just put this into Python and use it if you want to generate a password.
+Put this code in and run it if you would like a random password.